Find this article useful?

 6.45pm Finally going in for scope.
-Very friendly staff, let me take a quick picture of the room.
+Very friendly staff and they let me take a quick picture of the room.
 I think the person before me was difficult work for them which is why it took so long!
 Doctor interested in how I’m managing my UC and what foods I am trying/avoiding.

 She said only 1/10 had had sedation today for their scopes.
 I thought the figure would be much higher.

 I had to lie on my left hand side with my knees bent, similar to the recovery position.
 Had my first breath of gas and air.
 The breath I took was too deep apparently, felt a bit dizzy!
 It’s pretty good stuff though.
 Makes me feel a bit drunk (a strange feeling having not drunk alcohol for 3 years!).